Search

 PhotoAn image as visual inspiration

-Combining text, photo, and video for music composition positions Lyria 3 as a music/visual synchronization tool, useful for creators who want to adapt music to existing content.
+The combination of text, photo, and video for music composition positions Lyria 3 as a music/visual synchronization tool, especially for creators who want to adapt music to existing content.

 In brief